 I am not running away!
 I have something more important to do!

-When she’s not busy making an appearance in your favorite lo-fi hip hop beats video, 14-year-old Shizuku Tsukishima attends middle school and enjoys reading books.
+When she’s not busy appearing in your favorite lo-fi hip-hop beats video, 14-year-old Shizuku Tsukishima attends middle school and enjoys reading books.
 One day, she visits an antique shop and coincidentally runs into a boy with a shared love of literature.

-At this same shop, she meets “the Baron,” an enchanted cat figurine.
+She meets “the Baron,” an enchanted cat figurine at this same shop.
 The Baron provides her with guidance and keys her into the whispers of her heart, which makes her another one of the several compelling Studio Ghibli female characters.